Schiff's Police State! New Hire Guesses Trump's Part of a Big Conspiracy

 That is why, Rosenberg, Goldman and other legal experts say, the Mueller team almost certainly has obtained many years of Trump’s tax returns and business records, and is poring over past transactions, particularly his foreign ones.

-President Trump has extensively sanctioned Russian President Vladimir Putin and maintaining a relationship with Saudi Arabia is key to Israel’s survival.
+[President Trump has extensively sanctioned Russian President Vladimir Putin and maintaining a relationship with Saudi Arabia is key to Israel’s survival.]

-He has tweeted that in MSNBC, he has found “an excellent outlet for objective, fact-based discourse that goes deeper.”
-Seriously?
+Goldman has tweeted that in MSNBC, he has found “an excellent outlet for objective, fact-based discourse that goes deeper.”

 He’s also no fan of Bill Barr’s or Matt Whitaker’s.
 Check out his Twitter feed, he’s far-left.